 -

 Progression to the Level 3 Certificate in Counselling Studies is subject to successful completion of the course and a subsequent interview, you can find out more about this course by speaking to our course enquiry team on 01923 812345.
-For more information on the career opportunities available to you on completion of this course visit the National Careers Service
+For more information on the career opportunities available to you once becoming a qualified counsellor, visit the National Careers Service